JoseRoca/WinFBX/docs/Databases/ADO Classes/CADORecod Class.md

 # <a name="ActiveConnection"></a>ActiveConnection

-Sets or returns an string value that contains a definition for a connection if the connection is closed, or a Variant containing the current **Connection** object if the connection is open.
+Sets or returns a string value that contains a definition for a connection if the connection is closed, or a Variant containing the current **Connection** object if the connection is open.
 Default is a null object reference.

 ```
 PROPERTY ActiveConnection (BYREF vConn AS CVAR)